Non-Koi-Related Rants / Blog

 Aquascape’s philosophies, equipment, training, etc., is all designed to make the building and installation as contractor-friendly and efficient as possible, and not much focus is put towards a safe, fish-friendly and healthy environment for fish or people.
 All their training is devoted to the contractors getting in and out as fast as possible, and selling the customers as many of the snakes oils and fairy dust as Aquascape makes.

 This company devotes a ton of money and time into training their contractors to do things “the Aquascape way.”
 From strictly an aesthetics standpoint, their training is fine.
 They do a decent job of teaching these contractors how to make a pretty and natural looking environment, and their equipment they sell is geared towards this as well.
+However these types of ponds DO NOT stay pretty and natural looking for long!

-However, one problem I do have with their training is the twisted science, partial truths, and even downright misinformation from a scientific and biological standpoint that they teach their contractors.
+One problem I do have with their training is the twisted science, partial truths, and even downright misinformation from a scientific and biological standpoint that they teach their contractors.
 From a scientific and biological standpoint, their teachings are simply wrong, or at minimum leave out crucial information and scientific facts.

 Shallow ponds cause problems